gtownsie/Oracle-Cloud---A10-VThunder-Deployment/README.md

 # CONFIGURATION STEPS OVERVIEW
 The high-level configuration steps of this example deployment are as follows:
+1. Prepare Oracle API Public and Private Keys
 1. Prepare API keys (used for HA failover operation)
-1. Prepair Oracle API Public and Private Keys
 1. Define and set VCN and subnets in Oracle Cloud
 1. Install two vThunder ADC instances
 1. Configure vThunder ADC